liuyj24/jun/README.md

 # jun

-a mini version control system, for learning git
+A mini version control system, which is written when I study how git works.